-- Upload high resolution images in the sRGB color space.
+- Upload high-resolution images in the sRGB color space.
 500px will resize your images to fit different display resolutions on the web and mobile apps.
 Using the sRGB color space will ensure your images look as you intend on all web browsers.
-If you use Adobe Lightroom, check out the 500px Lightroom plugin here.
-You can upload to 500px from within Lightroom!

 There you have it!
 I hope these tips can help new users make the most out of sharing their photos on 500px right from the start.
 Despite some of the users abusing the self-promote system or others uploading entire memory cards at a time, I really haven’t found too much to complain about with the service.
 I love getting feedback on my work and being able to find other photographers to inspire me.
 The 500px team answers questions and responds to feedback quickly and it seems that they’re always trying to add new features to better the experience for the end user.

 If I’ve left out any topics that you’d like to see addressed, leave your questions in the comments!

 Update 9 July 2013

 Since posting this back in March, the team at 500px has made a few changes and as a result, some of the things mentioned here are no longer true.
 I don’t want to confuse new users who may come across this, so please take a minute to read “My thoughts on 500px’s Pulse 2.0” for all the updates!